-Each councillor sits on various committees.
-Details of the committees can be found on the Committee pages.
 There are four wards in Buckingham, with eight councillors for Buckingham South, seven councillors for Buckingham North and one each for the wards of Fishers Field and Highlands & Watchcroft – making a total of 17 councillors.
-The Mayor of Buckingham is also elected by Councillors at the beginning of each Mayoral year.
+The Mayor of Buckingham is elected by councillors at the beginning of each Mayoral year.
 The Mayor raises money for charities and is available for engagements throughout the year.

-For a list of what committees each councillor is on, click here.
-N.B.
-PDFs of each Councillors Register of Interests are available by clicking on the ROI icons.
-If you are not able to access these for any reason, please contact the town council office for alternative copies or help.
+Please note PDFs of each councillor's Register of Interests are available by clicking on the ROI icons.
+If you are not able to access these for any reason, please contact the Town Council office for alternative copies or help.

 Councillors on Outside Organisations